Kim Chiu: Personal life

+Other ventures

+Philanthropic works

 Chiu uses her media influence to promote various causes.
-She began partnership with GSK for yearly asthma awareness campaigns, Win Against Asthma, after battling asthma as a child.
+She began partnership with GlaxoSmithKline for its yearly asthma awareness campaigns, Win Against Asthma, after battling asthma as a child.
 Chiu has since participated in disaster relief organizations such as Philippine National Red Cross and Sagip Kapamilya.
-She joined the PETA campaign Free Mali along with Xian Lim.
+She joined the PETA campaign "Free Mali" along with Xian Lim.
 Chiu made a video plea for Mali, asking that she be moved to a sanctuary for the sake of her well-being.
 In August 2012, she and Lim spearheaded a relief operation in Marikina.
-Chiu was heavily involved with relief efforts for Typhoon Yolanda via Red Cross, which had affected parts of her hometown.
+Chiu was heavily involved with relief efforts for Typhoon Yolanda via the Red Cross, which had affected parts of her hometown.
 Aside from giving food and water, she also held week-long clothes auctions to raise money for Typhoon victims.

 By 2013, it was also revealed that the actress was involved with regularly funding Isla Pulo, an impoverished community of 1,000 inhabitants in Manila Bay, Philippines.